 Some Tips

-Get some hymnbooks you like so each person has one.
-Or make your own, as I did. <<– Click to see how.
-You can find accompaniment, but if you sing tunes folks know you’ll never be stifled by a slow internet connection or a song in a key you aren’t used to.
+Buy some hymnbooks you like so each person has one to sing from.
+Or make your own, as I have.
+I’d be happy to share my hymnbooks with you.
+You can find accompaniment for many songs online, but if you sing tunes folks know that’s excellent.

-Get a good book and read it together.
+Another easy starter is to get a good book and read it together.
 My family has read “A Little Book on the Christian Life” by Burk Parsons (originally John Calvin) and we found it to be a wonderful blessing.
 We are currently halfway through Sexual Fidelity by Mike Abendroth which has been thought-provoking and helped start some important conversations with my teens.
 Nate Pickowicz reviewed it here.

 Another wonderful blessing to my home has been the daily reading of Morning and Evening by Charles Spurgeon.
 My young ones sit and listen or read twice a day and I am impressed by how much they pick up!
+This book was made by Spurgeon to aid families in private devotion.

 Encouragement for the Way